Sleep deprivation sucks. When I’m tired, I lose patience, have less mental clarity and overall I’m just not very fun.

 - Use a white noise machine.
 Many moms find that they can’t relax and sleep because they innately want to be aware of a stirring or crying child.
 Masking common sounds like the heater and cars outside is an effective solution to help you sleep while not limiting your ability to hear your little ones at night.

 These are just a few of my favorite healthy bedtime habits.
-There’s plenty more to choose from.
+There’s plenty more to choose from in my book 52 Small Changes for the Family.
 What helps you achieve high-quality sleep?
 If you’ve tried any of these recommendations, how did it go?
 Comment with your tips and experiences!